|

 Carolina's American Civil War death toll."

-North Carolinians also served in East Tennessee, northern Georgia, southwest Virginia, and "Upstate" South Carolina regiments.
-Western North Carolina
+Western North Carolinians also served in East Tennessee, northern Georgia, southwest Virginia, and "Upstate" South Carolina regiments.
+Western

-of North Carolina's slave population resided in the Coastal Plain Region, with the Southern Appalachian Mountains considered the poorest of the three North Carolina Regions.
+Carolina's slave population resided in the Coastal Plain Region, with the Southern Appalachian Mountains considered the poorest of the three North Carolina Regions.
 The Mountaineers, a.k.a.
-Highlanders, fought and died in the bloodiest battles of the War and, in the below list of regiments,
+Highlanders, fought and died in the bloodiest battles of the War, and, in the below list of regiments,

 Western North Carolina recruited at least one company for the listed regiment or the entire regiment hailed from the